 Non-Standard Installation: Installation of cable service or a drop line that exceeds the standard installation distance specified in the license, which is typically greater than 150 feet from the cable line existing on a public road.
 The cable operator may charge the subscriber for the costs of laying the cable this extra distance (compare Line Extension).

-Parental Lock Capability: Option available on some televisions that allows user to block access to channels (see V-Chip).
+Parental Lock Capability: Option or feature available on some televisions that allows a user to block access to channels usually by activating a PIN number and programming a TV and/or cable set-top box t to limit or control the programs that can be viewed on your TV (see V-Chip).

 Pass-Through Costs: Certain costs that may be recovered directly from subscribers (see Franchise Fee and License Fee).

 Pay-Per-View: Programming, typically movies or special events, that a subscriber specifically requests to receive for a single fee added to the monthly cable bill.
 Some cable operators have the capability of determining whether the pay-per-view program was purchased via telephone or by on-screen interactive remote control and whether the converter channel was then set on the appropriate movie channel in order to receive the programming.
 Rates for pay-per-view programming are not regulated.

 PEG: Public, educational, and governmental channels (see Access Channels and Local Origination).